Short-Term Treatment for Substance Abuse

-What is a Short-Term Recovery Program?
+What is a Short-Term Treatment Program in Colorado?

-The residential recovery program offered by Serenity at Stout Street Foundation is designed to jumpstart an individual’s recovery from addiction, offering a somewhat brief period of treatment, both social detoxification and intensive residential treatment.
+The residential recovery program offered by the Stout Street Foundation is designed to jumpstart an individual’s recovery from addiction, offering a somewhat brief period of treatment, both social detoxification and intensive residential treatment.
 Our program lasts for four weeks, or 28-30 days, during which time clients are provided with residential accommodations.
 However, prior to beginning treatment, each incoming client must first complete an initial assessment and evaluation as part of the admissions and intake process.
 During this evaluation, we assess a client’s unique history with regard to substance abuse, including the specific substance or substances to which he or she is addicted, the amount of time spent in active addiction, whether the individual has a family history of addiction, whether the individual has been in addiction treatment programs before or had unsuccessful attempts at recovery, whether the individual has any mental or physical health problems other than addiction, and a number of other factors.
-These details will help us to create a more personalized experience in our residential program, ensure that each client’s unique needs are met, and determine each client’s goals and objectives when it comes to rehabilitation.
+These details will help us to create a more personalized experience in our short-term residential program, ensure that each client’s unique needs are met, and determine each client’s goals and objectives when it comes to rehabilitation.

 Upon completing the intake process, clients will be escorted to their residential accommodations and allowed to ‘settle in’ before promptly beginning treatment.
 There are a variety of different treatments and therapeutic techniques offered as part of our residential recovery program.
 For instance, clients will benefit from a cognitive-behavioral approach to psychotherapy, both in individual, one-on-one sessions as well as in the group-therapy format.
 Cognitive behavioral therapy is ideal for short-term, goal-oriented, results-driven scenarios such as addiction recovery, making it one of the most important psychotherapeutic modalities in our program.
 Similarly, we also employ dialectical behavior therapy, which is very similar to cognitive behavioral therapy, but with a more psychosocial approach; using dialectical behavioral therapy, we help clients determine whether their emotions have contributed to their substance abuse problems.

-Benefits of a Short-Term Recovery Program in Colorado
+Benefits of our Short-Term Treatment in Colorado

 The greatest benefit of our residential recovery program is that it affords clients the ability to separate themselves from the environments in which they became and suffered from addiction; our facility is a safe, supportive, alcohol- and drug-free environment where individuals will never encounter temptation to relapse.
 This encourages clients to focus on their individual recoveries, allowing them to experience optimal levels of benefit from our program.
-As well, residential programs allow for the most intensive level of treatment possible, which means more time spent in the various therapies we offer here at Serenity.
+As well, residential programs allow for the most intensive level of treatment possible, which means more time spent in the various therapies we offer here at Stout Street.
 Residential recovery also ensures that each client receives much more individual attention from staff and can develop more profound relationships with fellow clients and peers in the program.

 Eye movement desensitization and reprocessing is another technique often used in our residential recovery programs.
 Also somewhat derivative of cognitive behavioral therapy, eye movement desensitization and reprocessing is used to help residents overcome some of the negative effects that result from memories of traumatic incidents; although it was originally developed to treat post-traumatic stress disorder, this form of treatment has proven very effective for other afflictions, including addiction.